equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

 	With the DEFINE keyword you can define key-value pairs which will be substituted in the rest of the configuration file.
-The DEFINE keyword expects two arguments: A key and a value to replace for that key.
+The DEFINE keyword expects two arguments: a key and a value to replace for that key.
 Later instances of the key enclosed in '<' and '>' will be substituted with the value.
 The value can consist of several strings, in that case they will be joined by one single space.